galaxyproject/training-material/topics/assembly/tutorials/chloroplast-assembly/tutorial.md

 - The assembly graph is useful to look at and think about genomic structure
 - We can map raw reads back to the assembly and investigate areas of high or low read coverage
-- We can view an assembly, its mapped reads, and its annotations in JBrowse
+- We can view an assembly, its mapped reads, and its annotations in JBrowse2
 contributions:
   authorship:
     - annasyme
+  editing:
+    - tflowers15
   funding:
     - unimelb
     - melbournebioinformatics